wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 6.7-dev2 =
+= 6.7-dev4 =

-Added checks for conflicting Open Graph features from other plugins, more options for social button locations.
+Added checks for conflicting Open Graph features from other plugins, more options for social button locations (include/exclude by post type, and add to both top and bottom of content/excerpt).

 = 6.6 =